Minkowski spacetime: Orthogonality

+Both black and blue axes are hyperbolically orthogonal; ratio of space to time is constant for light speed.

-Minkowski space is constructed so that the speed of light will be the same constant regardless of the reference frame in which it is measured.
+Minkowski spacetime is constructed so that the speed of light will be the same constant regardless of the reference frame in which it is measured.
 This property results from the relation of the time axis to a space axis.
 Two events u and v are orthogonal when the bilinear form is zero for them: η(v, w) = 0.

 When both u and v are both space-like, then they are perpendicular, but if one is time-like and the other space-like, then the relation is hyperbolic orthogonality.
 The relation is preserved in a change of reference frames and consequently the computation of light speed yields a constant result.
 The change of reference frame is called a Lorentz boost and in mathematics it is a hyperbolic rotation.
-Each reference frame is associated with a hyperbolic angle, which is zero for the rest frame in Minkowski space.
+Each reference frame is associated with a hyperbolic angle, which is zero for the rest frame in Minkowski spacetime.
 Such a hyperbolic angle has been labelled rapidity since it is associated with the speed of the frame.